Theodore Huckle

 Theodore Huckle is a Welsh barrister.
-He served as the first and to date only independent professional Counsel General for Wales, the statutory Law Officer to the Welsh Government, during the governmental term of the 4th Assembly/Senedd.
+He served as the first independent professional Counsel General for Wales, the statutory Law Officer to the Welsh Government, during the governmental term of the 4th Assembly/Senedd.
 Upon nomination by the First Minister, his appointment was approved by the Senedd and formally made by the Queen on 21 July 2011, although he had been acting Counsel General from his birthday on 27 May 2011.

 For further current information since 2016 see theohucklekc.com.

 Personal

 Huckle lives near Cardiff with his family.

 Early life and education

 Huckle was brought up in Blaenavon by his mother Sylvia (née Lewis) with his brother and two sisters.
 He was educated at primary and junior schools in Blaenavon and at Jones' West Monmouth Grammar School, Pontypool, before reading Law at Jesus College, Cambridge, where he took B.A., M.A. and LL.M.
 (International) degrees.
 He is a Titular Exhibitioner of Jesus College.
 He was admitted to Lincoln's Inn as a Hardwick Entrance Scholar and was in 1984 awarded the Megarry Major Scholarship.